-This may seem like a no brainer.
-Trust us, its not.
+This may seem like a no-brainer.
+Trust us, it’s not.
 We’ve seen many families trudge past the entrance without thinking twice about taking a map, only to walk back and get one.
 We’ve done the same thing.
 So just get one.
 We know what you’re thinking.
-This is the 21st century, you’ve downloaded the my Disney experience app, what do you need one of those old fashioned maps for?!?
-Well first, lets be real.
+This is the 21st century, you’ve downloaded my Disney experience app, what do you need one of those old-fashioned maps for?!?
+Well first, let’s be real.
 Sometimes the app just doesn’t work.
-Actually it doesn’t work a lot.
+Actually, it doesn’t work a lot.
 Also stressful.

 Give Everyone A Chance To Choose One Thing

-Lets face it whether you’re travelling with 2 people or 6 people or more, it’s important to share.
-There is nothing worse than arriving back home and having to listen to people say ” but i didn’t get to do anything I wanted to do!”
+Let’s face it whether you’re traveling with 2 people or 6 people or more, it’s important to share.
+There is nothing worse than arriving back home and having to listen to people say ” but I didn’t get to do anything I wanted to do!”
 Really, are you serious?

 Do you simply have to catch a photo of your little ones on the dumbo ride?
 Does your princess absolutely have to meet Elsa?
 Is your little man just dying to have his picture taken with Baymax?
 Do you really want a fancy dinner at the Grand Floridian?
 Identify, ahead of time, the one most important thing to each person in your group and focus on that.
 Everyone will be happy that they got to do what they wanted and it will take the pressure off trying to get everything in.
 Cause it’s not gonna happen anyway.
 And speaking of planning…..